goswami-rahul/DAT210x-DataScience/README.md

 IPython notebooks in Python using Pandas, Scikit, and Matplotlib.

-The assignments done during the online course on edX Programming with Python for Data Science Microsoft
+The assignments done during the online course (currently ongoing) on edX Programming with Python for Data Science Microsoft
 By Authman Apatira